The Ultimate Guide On Short-Term Savings In Singapore

 Investments and Insurance criteria will be excluded as, from a financial planning perspective, it is not a smart move to base your insurance and investment decision on temporary bonus interest rates in a savings account. (if you’ve done that, god bless you)

-Gone were the glory days of 2%+ fixed deposits promotion.
-These days, fixed deposits yield a return of around 0.9% to 1.4%.
+Gone were the glory days of 2% fixed deposits promotion.
+These days, fixed deposits yield a return up to 1.5%.

-The interest rate differs in terms of amount and duration of the deposit.
+The interest rate differs in terms of the amount and duration of the deposit.

-For the current fixed deposits promotions available as of July 2020, the highest interest rate offered by Maybank which stands at 1.40% per year locked in for 2 years for amounts above $20,000.
+For fixed deposits that are available as of Sept 2020, the highest interest rate offered by Maybank which stands at 1.50% per year locked in for 3 years for amounts above $25,000.

 For the context of this article, I will be applying the Maybank rates and assuming that it remains constant throughout my calculations.